March 20th - 22nd 2026

 -

-It’s also important to know that you do not need to be registered with Yoga Australia or Yoga Alliance to teach yoga.
-Registration is optional and not a requirement to share or facilitate yoga classes.
+It’s also important to know that you don’t need to be registered with Yoga Australia or Yoga Alliance to teach yoga or facilitate teacher trainings.

 -